Last updated: 14 Mar 2021 | Reading time: 7.5 minutes

 - Graphics: Browse templates of titles, captions, and more.

-Rush, on the contrary, offers basic tools (all are available in Premiere Pro) such as:
+Rush, on the contrary, offers basic tools such as:

 - Muti-track edit: Add multiple videos and audio files.